 But with dozens of places around Cornwall’s coast where you can spot wildlife in action, where are the best locations to get up close and personal with the giants from the deep, or the best time of year to go birdwatching or seal spotting?

-Best place in Cornwall to see dolphins
+Best place to see dolphins in Cornwall

 Every year, particularly in the warm summer months, dolphins are clearly visible from cliff tops, beaches, harbours and boats all around the spectacular South West peninsula as they take full advantage of the burgeoning fish stocks.
 Travelling in ‘pods’, they are often seen breaching, bow-riding and thrashing their tails as they feed, and passengers on dolphin spotting tours frequently report these enchanting sea creatures coming close to the boat to socialise.